babel-cdm/EMA/documentation/README.md

 	- ***fragmentViewModelScope*** **= FALSE**

 		The **ViewModel is attached to the activity**, so it is created when the activity is created and destroyed the the activity is destroyed.
 This can be used as well to share data between fragments due to the activity viewmodel attached to the activity will be kept in memory until the activity is destroyed.

+* **<a name="ema-viewmodel-add-extra">Add additional ViewModels</a>**

+	A fragment can need to listen events from its parent class container or other view, for example the updates of an activity toolbar, for that reason **extra ViewModels** can be attached to the fragment.
+To do that, you can use the method:

+	-	***addExtraViewModel() : EmaViewModel***

+	You must provide the listener function which will receive the <mark>extra **ViewModel** state updates</mark>, and the method will return the view model attached, this way you can use it if you want to **modify some behaviour defined in the parent container class ViewModel**.

 ### <a name="ema-activity">EMA VIEW ACTIVITY</a>